 Minn.
 Stat.
-Section RELIEF ASSOCIATIONS Yes No Workpaper Reference Part XI.
+RELIEF ASSOCIATIONS Workpaper Section Yes No Reference Part XI.
 Municipalities Without Fire Relief Associations §§ 69.031, subd.
-5(a), & 424A.08 A. If the municipality (1) received fire state aid, (2) is not covered by the voluntary statewide lump-sum volunteer firefighter retirement plan, (3) which does not participate in the voluntary statewide lump-sum volunteer firefighter retirement plan under Minn.
+5(a), & 424A.08 A. If the municipality (1) received fire state aid, (2) is not covered by the voluntary statewide lump-sum volunteer firefighter retirement plan under Minn.
 Stat., ch.
-353G, and (4) had no firefighters' relief association, or the association has dissolved or has been removed as trustee of state aid: were the funds placed in a special account in the municipal treasury?
+353G, and (3) had no firefighters' relief association, or the association has dissolved or has been removed as trustee of state aid: were the funds placed in a special account in the municipal treasury?
 2. were the funds only used for: a. payment of fees, dues, and assessments to the Minnesota State Fire Department Association and to the State Volunteer Firefighters Benefit Association; b. payment of the cost of purchasing and maintaining fire department equipment; or c. payment of the cost of construction, acquisition, repair, or maintenance of buildings or other places housing the equipment of the fire department; or d.
 If it has full-time firefighters covered by the public employees police and fire retirement plan, to pay the employer contribution requirement with respect to firefighters covered by the public employee police and fire retirement plan under Minn.
 Stat. § 353.65?
 424A.08 (c) B. If the municipality has no volunteer firefighters' relief association directly associated with it and participates in the voluntary statewide lump-sum volunteer firefighter retirement plan under chapter 353G, did it transmit any fire state aid that it received to the voluntary statewide lump-sum volunteer firefighter retirement fund?
 Part XII.
-Police or Salaried Firefighters' Relief Association Consolidating in the Public Employees Retirement Association (PERA) nto § 353A.07, subd.
+Police or Salaried Firefighters' Relief Association Consolidating i the Public Employees Retirement Association (PERA) nto § 353A.07, subd.
 3 A. Were all assets of the relief association transferred to PERA?
 Part XIII.
 Non-Profit Corporation § 424A.07 A. If a non-profit firefighting corporation is being examined, did it establish a relief association pursuant to Minn.
 Stat. § 424A prior to receiving state aid and prior to paying service pensions or retirement benefits?